When to Consider Crowns and Bridges for Restoring Your Smile

 Dental bridges are an effective way to replace missing teeth.
 They consist of a false tooth, usually made from ceramic or porcelain, and two crowns – one on either side.
 The false tooth is then secured in place by the crowns, providing support and restoring the gap left by the missing tooth.

-What Is the Process for Getting Dental Crowns & Bridges?
+What Is the Process for Getting Dental Crowns and Bridges?

 Benefits of Dental Crowns & Bridges